Max-N89/battleship-game/readme.md

 # Battleship game

-A game web application based on the
- [classic game](https://en.wikipedia.org/wiki/Battleship_(game)) of the same name built with [React](https://reactjs.org/) and related libraries.
+A pet project of game web application based on the [classic game](https://en.wikipedia.org/wiki/Battleship_(game)) of the same name built with [React](https://reactjs.org/) and related libraries.

 ## Requirements